Sindisil/lned/line_input/dev_docs/design.md

 in the terminal window.
 If the terminal size is less than 3 lines, the viewport is the full terminal window.

-Intended usage is for lned to instantiate a LineReader, then make calls to read_line() or read_line_or_cancel() as needed to get user input lines.
+Intended usage is for lned to instantiate a InputEditor, then make calls to read_line() or read_line_or_cancel() as needed to get user input lines.
 The GapBuffer would thus only need to be allocated once, rather than when each line is read.

-LineReader would need to ensure that a few things (e.g., raw mode, hidden cursor) are safely reset after each read_line() call regardless of errors.
+LineInput would need to ensure that a few things (e.g., raw mode, hidden cursor) are safely reset after each read_line() call regardless of errors.